joedefen/wordle-guess4/README.md

 ### Scoring
 Without all the gory details, the scoring favors
-* words with letters in the most frequent position (i.e. a word with "s" is favored if "s" is in the first position where it is found most often)
+* words with letters in the most frequent slot (i.e. a word with "s" is favored if "s" is in the first slot where it is found most often)
 * sets of words that expose the most letters sooner rather than later.
+The option, "-x {EXPONENT}" will favor the right slot with higher values of EXPONENT.
+The default EXPONENT is 2 which strongly favors the right slot.

 ## Top 30 Results
 Here are the top 30 results.
 Using the first row as an example, the columns are: